Cloud-Monkey/micro-e-commerce-django-paypal/README.md

 Manual observations of site performance are acceptable, no slow rendering or especially slow updates to the database when utilising CRUD features via the front-end.

+## Known Bugs

+The ratings feature within the review form will allow a user to go beyond the max value of five, while this does not affect the amount of stars rendered when posted, it should be a limited range option within the form.
+A ticket has been raised for this to be fixed and the bug documented.

 # Deployment

 ## Connecting to GitHub